 Maps of northern and southern California printed on flyleaf inside front cover and on adjacent pages show faults that have had displacement within the past 2 million years.
 Those that have had displacement within historical time are shown in red.
 Bands of red tint emphasize zones of historical displacement; bands of orange tint emphasize major faults that have had Quaternary displacement before historical time.
-Faults are dashed where uncertain, dotted where covered by sedimentary deposits, and queried where doubtful.
+Faults are dashed where uncertain, dotted where covered by sedimentary deposits, and queried when doubtful.
 Arrows indicate direction of relative movement; sawteeth on upper plate of thrust fault.

-These maps are reproductions, in major part, of selected plates from the 'Fault Map of California,' published in 1975 by the California Division of Mines and Geology at a scale of 1:750,000; the State map was compiled and data interpreted by Charles W. Jennings.
-New data about faults, not shown on the 1975 edition, required modest revisions, primarily additions; however, most of the map was left unchanged because the California Division of Mines and Geology is currently engaged in a major revision and update of the 1975 edition.
+These maps are reproductions, in major part, of selected plates from the "Fault Map of California," published in 1975 by the California Division of Mines and Geology at a scale of 1:750,000; the State map was compiled and data interpreted by Charles W. Jennings.
+New data about faults, not shown on the 1975 edition, required modest revisions, primarily additions however, most of the map was left unchanged because the California Division of Mines and Geology is currently engaged in a major revision and update of the 1975 edition.
 Because of the reduced scale here, names of faults and places were redrafted or omitted.
 Faults added to the reduced map are not as precise as on the original State map, and the editor of this volume selected certain faults and omitted others.
 Principal regions for which new information was added are the region north of the San Francisco Bay area and the offshore regions.